 Decisions and appeals

-Owners of listed assets can ask the Council to review the inclusion of an asset on the list.
-This is called an Internal Review.
-[PDF, 0.2MB]
+Owners of listed assets can ask us to review the inclusion of an asset on the list - this is called an Internal Review [PDF, 0.2MB].

 If this review upholds the listing, an appeal to an independent body, called a First Tier Tribunal can be pursued by the Owner.

-For details of the Internal Reviews the Council has undertaken so far, please contact email@example.com
+For details of the Internal Reviews we have undertaken so far, please contact email@example.com

 Our Community Asset Register